Get started with Teams for Team Members

 Find step-by-step guides here: How to review and edit trips

 Tip: We suggest reviewing your trips daily or weekly.
 You can review them on the web or app and add notes, delete any unnecessary trips and classify them.
+This also helps to make sure your tracking is running as it should!

 Step 5: Reporting